A Close Examination of the Multipath Propagation Stochastic Model for Communications over Power Lines: Method to Determine the MPM Parameters

+Regarding the efficiency of the decimation procedure, the number of paths is reduced to an average value (over the whole set of fitted channels) of $107.97$ in the $20$ MHz case and to $217.84$ in the $80$ MHz bandwidth.
+Interestingly, the former is about $16.8$\% of the initial $N$, while the latter is lower than $10$\% of the initial $N$.
+The higher efficiency in the $80$ MHz band is a consequence of the lower frequency selectivity of indoor \ac{PLC} channels above 30 MHz \cite{Cortes23bis}.}

+{To illustrate the increase in the \ac{NRMSE} with the number of decimated paths, Fig. \ref{fig:NRMSE_vs_iteration} shows the results obtained in three example channels\footnote{To facilitate the reproducibility of these results, the measured channels and the \ac{MPM} parameters obtained in each iteration of the decimation process are provided in the GitHub repository https://github.com/franjavc/IEEE-TComm-2025-MPM-PLC.}: the one with the highest $N$ after the decimation process, another with a final value of $N$ similar to the average one shown in Table \ref{table:N_decimation} and the one with minimum value of $N$.
+Their delay spreads are $0.58$ $\mu$s, $0.35$ $\mu$s and $0.11$ $\mu$s, respectively.
+As observed, the \ac{NRMSE} increases approximately exponentially with the number of decimated paths.
+The lower the frequency selectivity of the channel, the lower the initial \ac{NRMSE}, the larger the flat region and the steeper the final increase of the \ac{NRMSE}. }

+{The running time of the iterations of the decimation procedure\footnote{Executed by MATLAB R2024b in a computer with Intel core i9-10900 CPU at 2.80 GHz and 32 GB of RAM.} quadratically decreases from approximately $7$ s for the first one to less than $0.1$ s for iterations above $2000$, since the size of the matrices in (\ref{eq:WLSg}) get smaller as the number of decimated paths increases.
+Nevertheless, it must be emphasized that the presented decimation process is not subject to any real-time constraint, as it might be the case of a real-time \ac{MPM} channel generator. }

-For illustrative purposes, Fig.\ref{fig:case1} shows the amplitude and unwrapped phase of a measured \ac{CFR}, $H(f)$, and its corresponding fitted response, $\hat{H}(f)$, obtained with $N=183$ dominant paths determined using the proposed decimation process.
+Presented results shows that the proposed decimation process achieves a good trade-off between modeling complexity and accuracy.
+For illustrative purposes, Fig. \ref{fig:case1} shows the amplitude and unwrapped phase of a measured \ac{CFR}, $H(f)$, and its corresponding fitted response, $\hat{H}(f)$, obtained with $N=183$ dominant paths determined using the proposed decimation process.
 As can be observed, the measured trace is almost veiled by the estimated one, which highlights the notable accuracy of the fitting process.

 The procedure described up to now assumed an initial number of paths, $N$, and a maximum path length, $L$.
 These parameters cannot be chosen arbitrarily and their selection criteria are described in the following section.